blockchainsllc/in3-docs/docs/api-c.md

 uint64_t bytes_to_long(const uint8_t *data, int len);
 ```

-converts the bytes to a unsigned long (at least the last max len bytes)
+converts the bytes to a unsigned long (at least the last max len bytes).

 arguments:
 ```eval_rst